"Do not forget to show hospitality to strangers, for by so doing some people have shown hospitality to angels without knowing it."

 By God's grace, your participation and support of airport pickup and temporary housing has helped IFI meet the growing demand of new students the last few years.
 Many of these students attend other IFI student activities, trips, and events, including our Friday night Bible discussions.
 Airport pickup and temporary housing provide students an invaluable introduction to our ministry.

 Thank you for welcoming and loving international students with us!

 Learn More about Airport Pickup and Temporary Housing

 Airport pickup provides a vital first point of contact with students.
-Often, it is the students who were first greeted by IFI volunteers who later participate in other IFI activities.
+Often, students who were first greeted by IFI volunteers will later participate in other IFI activities.
 The sooner an international student comes into contact with an IFI volunteer, the better, since internationals are usually most open to new friends and new experiences during their first year in the U.S.